githubkuyaya/LaZassword/README.md

 ***Be sure to change the DUCKY_LANG in the payload.txt***

 If you have an idea on how to improve the payload or if you have an issue (e.g. the payload itself is not working) don't hesitate to PM me by E-Mail or at the [Hak5 Forums](https://forums.hak5.org/profile/63440-kuyaya/).

+## Latest update information
+Adding the command to delete all items in the quick-access folder.
+It's not like you just hide them, you delete them.
+If the BB wouldn't do that, the victim user could find out what you were doing.
+He could see that you used e.g. "lazassword.ps1" "lazagne.zip" "loot", and with some googling you would probably get caught.